 - Eastern District of New York

 - Eastern District of Pennsylvania

 In re U.S. Office of Personnel Management Data Security Breach Litigation

-Highly confidential data of current and former federal workers was stolen in a breach of the agency’s electronic systems.
+Highly confidential data of current and former federal workers was stolen in a breach of the agency’s electronic systems; dismissal reversed on appeal.

 CalSTRS v.
 Alvarez